TypiCMS/bootforms/readme.md

 BootForm::text('First Name', 'first_name')->hideLabel()
 ```

-The label will still be generated in the markup, but hidden using Bootstrap’s `.sr-only` class, so you don’t reduce the accessibility of your form.
+The label will still be generated in the markup, but hidden using Bootstrap’s `.visually-hidden` class, so you don’t reduce the accessibility of your form.

 #### Form Text